 Blisters are bubbles on the skin that are filled with bloody or clear fluid.
 Blisters are common injuries and often heal on their own.

 Cellulitis is a serious deep infection of the skin caused by bacteria.
-It usually occurs in an area that has already had an injury or skin break.
+It often occurs in an area that has already had an injury or skin break.

 Detailed information on chemical peels, including potential complications and what substances are used for chemical peels.